-The good news is you can claim a student loan tax deduction.
+The good news is that, yes, you might be able to claim a student loan interest deduction for the interest you paid on a qualified student loan in 2020.
 The bad news is, like most good things, there are conditions.

 How the student loan tax deduction works

 If you fit the bill, the interest you paid last tax year on a qualified student loan could result in a student loan tax deduction.
 A “qualified student loan” is defined by the IRS as a loan used solely to pay for higher education expenses.

 However, the student loan interest deduction may be reduced depending on your income.
 If your MAGI falls between $70,000 and $85,000 or if you jointly file and your Modified Adjusted Gross Income (MAGI) is between $140,000 and $170,000, the amount you can deduct will be reduced based on a specific formula.

 In other words, there will be a phaseout — a fancy term for an incremental reduction in how much you can deduct — as your income increases.
 So, in short, if your MAGI is more than $85,000 or $170,000 if filing jointly, unfortunately, you don’t qualify for the student loan interest deduction.

 Your tax filing status can also impact your eligibility.
 Taxpayers with a married, filing separately filing status are not eligible for the student loan interest deduction.
 Also, you can’t claim the deduction if someone else has claimed you as a dependent on their return.
 And your spouse can’t be claimed as a dependent by someone else either.

 A word about deductions vs. credits

 As noted above, there is a student loan tax deduction for student loan interest.
 But there is no student loan tax credit.
 The terms ‘deductions’ and ‘credits’ sometimes are used interchangeably but they’re not the same.